 The Requirements: One essay of 650 words; one essay of 250 words

 Pitzer wants to make sure you are psyched for the full college experience at their school.
 So, we’ve said it once and we’ll say it again: DO.
 YOUR.
 RESEARCH.
-Locate specific opportunities within your department and related programs and clubs that really make your heart sing with excitement.
+Locate specific opportunities within your department, related programs, and clubs that really make your heart sing with excitement.
 And then connect those offerings to your hopes for a successful college experience (however you may define it).
 Talk about your academic and professional goals and how Pitzer will help you achieve them.
 What unexpected classes might you want to take to stoke your curiosity?
 Don’t forget to connect your past/present to your future.
 What experience do you have already that you can build on?
 What about the Pitzer experience will enrich your life overall?
 Finally, don’t forget that the prompt asks you to research Pitzer’s five core values, so make sure you reference the values that speak to you in your response.
 How do these values relate to your past experiences, excite you for your college career, or drive your dreams of the future?

 If you choose to respond to this prompt, odds are you have something to say about social responsibility (what do we owe to our fellow humans?), intercultural understanding (how do we form connections and appreciation across cultures?), interdisciplinary learning (much like yoga, it’s all related, isn’t it?), student engagement (how can we help each other to grow, expand, and deepen our knowledge?), or environmental sustainability (Mars is cold, y’all!).
 Hone in on the Pitzer value that resonates the most with you and share the steps you have taken to connect, address, or engage with it over the past four years.